SWOT analysis: Do you know your business’s strengths and weaknesses?

 Threats—Threats are external obstacles your business must overcome.

 It’s often useful to take a close look at your competitors’ strengths to identify external threats to your company.
 Again, be as honest as possible.

 A SWOT analysis doesn’t have to be a long, complex document.
-Two or three pages of point-form notes are usually sufficient.
-Free templates for a SWOT analysis are easy to find on the Internet.
+Two or three pages of point-form notes are usually sufficient to focus on essential findings.

 Download our free PPT SWOT analysis template.
 The document also includes a SWOT analysis example.

 A SWOT analysis will position you to seize opportunities and prepare effective strategies.
 Getting a clear and realistic view of your internal environment will help you identify ways to better satisfy clients, achieve your objectives and strengthen weaker areas that have an impact on your performance.

 Analyzing your external environment help you prepare for opportunities (e.g., changing demographics, announcement of a new residential development in the area, new trade agreement) and threats (e.g., new technologies, changing exchange rates, loss of a major employer in the community, new trade agreement) that will affect your business in coming years.

 Having identified these strengths, weaknesses, opportunities and threats, you should work with your team to develop an appropriate response by answering the questions in the table below